JacobSampson/python_tools/README.md

 # **python_tools**
 *Various python programs for repetitive tasks*

-## pdf_translation
+## activity_assigner

-Converts files to their PDF equivalent and inserts related files into a compiled PDF, if specified
+Given an Excel file of names with picks for classes, randomly assign names to classes, prioritizing individual picks
-Specifically designed for use in creating PDF manuals with pages referencing other PDFs where different pages are stored as different working file types
+Intended for use in education settings where students are given a list of options for choices and there are limited seats available for each